 Building codes apply to all real estate types, including residential, commercial, and industrial.
 New structures must be built using the most recent codes.
 Older ones must be brought up to code which means updated to current standards.
 If technicians perform unacceptable work, a building inspector could deem the structure unfit to live or work in.
 There are other ways codes and regulations can affect construction technicians, such as:

-As you can see, building codes not only set the standards for structures including homes, they help define a technician’s knowledge, role, and skills to deal with them.
+As you can see, building codes not only set the standards for structures including homes, but they also help define a technician’s knowledge, role, and skills to deal with them.

 In Summary